Towards Return Parity in Markov Decision Processes: Preliminaries

 Next, we define \emph{$\epsilon$-return parity} as a fairness criterion to ask that different demographic groups share approximately the same long-term rewards under a policy: \begin{definition}[$\epsilon$-Return Parity] For $g\in\{0, 1\}$, two MDPs satisfy $\epsilon$-\emph{return parity} if $\retgap \defeq | \Exp_{s\in\mu_0}[v^{\pi_0}(s)] - \Exp_{s\in\mu_1}[v^{\pi_1}(s)] | \leq \epsilon$. \end{definition}

-In different scenarios, return parity could have different implications: In predictive policing, return parity asks for approximately equalized prediction accuracy of models over time; In recommender systems, return parity might seek similar users' satisfaction across different demographic groups.
+Return parity could have different implications depending on the scenarios we consider: In recommender systems, if reward function corresponds to be users' satisfaction, return parity seeks similar users' satisfaction across different demographic groups in the long run; In predictive policing, if we define the reward function as the ratio between truly discovered incidents of crime (\ie, those directly observed by dispatched police as a result of the predictive policing algorithm) and the overall predicted incidents of crime in a time period, return parity requires a similar ratio for different communities over time.
 The complex temporal dynamic of the above scenarios could be modeled by MDPs.
 The goal in our setting is then to find two policies that maximize the weighted combination of expected returns of two MDPs respectively while satisfying $\epsilon$-return parity:

 where $\lambda \in [0, 1]$ represents the proportion of group 0 over the entire population.

 \paragraph{Integral Probability Metrics} The integral probability metrics (IPMs) are a class of distance measures on probability distributions over the same probability space~\citep{muller1997integral}.
 Formally, given two probability distributions $\mathcal{P}$ and $\mathcal{Q}$, the IPMs are defined as $d_{\mathcal{F}}(\mathcal{P}, \mathcal{Q}) = \sup_{f\in\mathcal{F}} |\int f \dif \mathcal{P} - \int f \dif \mathcal{Q}|$, where $\mathcal{F}$ is a class of real-valued bounded measurable functions on the space where the distributions are defined on.
 Different choices of $\mathcal{F}$ recover different distance metrics: If we choose $\mathcal{F} = \{ f: \| f \|_L \leq 1 \}$ where $\|\cdot\|_L$ denotes the Lipschitz semi-norm, then $d_{\mathcal{F}}(\mathcal{P}, \mathcal{Q})$ becomes \emph{Wasserstein-1 distance} $W_1(\mathcal{P}, \mathcal{Q})$; If we choose $\mathcal{F} = \{ f: \| f \|_\mathcal{H} \leq 1 \}$ where $\|\cdot\|_\mathcal{H}$ denotes the norm in a reproducing kernel Hilbert space (RKHS), then $d_{\mathcal{F}}(\mathcal{P}, \mathcal{Q})$ becomes \emph{maximum mean discrepancy} $\mmd(\mathcal{P}, \mathcal{Q})$.